AlloteyPrince/HerballoWeb/README.md

 Expertise/Value: (Featured Blog Posts)
 Next Steps: (Secondary CTA)
 This flow feels natural, persuasive, and effectively highlights your key strengths and offerings!

+🔮 Future Ideas

+    Add categories or tags to filter (e.g. by healing use, body system).

+    Introduce favorite/bookmarking feature with localStorage.

+    Add animation libraries like GSAP or VueUse/motion for the scroll-in effect.

+    Consider internationalization (i18n) support if you plan to scale globally.

+Let me know if you'd like help implementing any of these, such as pagination, scroll-triggered animations, or improved loading states!